-Homework Suggestions for Cats After FHO, Femoral Head Ostectomy (Removing the Ball off the Femur at the Hip Joint)
+Homework Suggestions After Cat FHO, Femoral Head Ostectomy (Removing the Ball off the Femur at the Hip Joint)

-I highly recommend that you not allow playing, no cat rugby, no toys to pounce, no “I’m still the bossiest kitty” smack-downs from the surgery kitty to the other kitties, no smack downs from other kitties to the “wounded” kitty, etc…and definitely no jumping onto things for 8-12 weeks.
+I highly recommend that you do not allow your cat to play; no cat rugby, no toys to pounce, no “I’m still the bossiest kitty” smack-downs from the surgery kitty to the other kitties, no smack downs from other kitties to the “wounded” kitty, etc…and definitely no jumping onto things for 8-12 weeks.

 Escape Artists –

 Given the opportunity, it is highly likely your cat will escape from you upon arriving home from the hospital.
 It will probably immediately occur to your cat to promptly and speedily dash to some hiding place.
 The best hiding place is one where you cannot reach them.
 You know.

-It is better to keep your cat in their crate, and upon arriving home from the clinic, keep them in a place of your choosing to govern them during this time of healing.
-I’m pretty sure controlled restriction will work out better than if you end up pulling your cat by the armpits or hind feet out from under the bed.
+It is better to keep your cat in their crate, and when you arrive home from the clinic, keep kitty in a place of your choosing to oversee them during this time of healing.
+I’m pretty sure controlled restriction from the beginning will work out best versus pulling your cat by the armpits or hind feet out from under the bed.

 Surgical Cuts and Recovery –

-During this surgery, there was cutting of muscle and other tissue that will require care and time to heal.
+During this surgery, there was cutting of muscle and other body parts that will need care and time to heal.

-The muscle that was cut into during the FHO requires a little over six (6) weeks to achieve a normal collagen ratio and will take longer to heal more fully.
-This should be considered when you think your cat is ready to jump onto high places at two (2) weeks after surgery.
-Don’t let them if you hope for the best outcome from the surgery.
+The muscle that was cut into during the FHO requires a little over six (6) weeks to make a normal collagen ratio and will take even more time to heal fully.
+You should consider that info when you think your cat is ready to jump onto high places at two (2) weeks after surgery.
+Don’t let them if you hope for the best results from the surgery.

-Sometimes the bulking is removed in over-active dogs.
-I do not personally know of anyone who has paid for a 2nd surgery to de-bulk their cat’s hip area.
-I do run into cats with lots of problems moving their leg after FHO due to excessive scar tissue.
+Sometimes scar tissue bulking is removed in over-active dogs.
+I do not personally know of anyone who has paid for a 2nd surgery to de-bulk their cat’s hip scar tissue.
+I do meet cats with lots of problems moving their leg after FHO due to excessive scar tissue.
 There are other reasons why they may have trouble moving the operated leg, too.

-You do not need to wrestle with your cat in order to apply ice to the surgery site; I no longer recommend icing across the board after most surgeries or injuries in keeping with the advanced research findings over the past 10+ years support this.
+You do not need to wrestle with your cat to apply ice to the surgery site; I no longer recommend icing across the board after most surgeries or injuries.
+Advanced research findings over the past 10+ years support this.
 I do recommend using ice if your cat is in pain and therefore probably isn’t getting enough of the right kinds of pain medications.
 There are many reasons for pain after surgery, and dosing the right medicine(s) for your pet should encourage body use, whatever the problem.
 I have more info on icing if you click here.

 In physical rehabilitation after FHO we should aim at keeping the “false” joint comfortable after surgery.
-This is the pocket area of proper scar tissue that forms by slow, weight-bearing movement.
-This happens by promoting hip flexion (bending) and extension (stretching out) through natural therapeutic exercises that stimulate leg use, not range of motion exercises.
-Natural leg use drills lead to muscle strengthening and avoid chronic disuse of the operated limb.
+The false joint is the pocket area of proper scar tissue that forms by slow, repetitive weight-bearing movement.
+The best way is to promote hip flexion (bending) and extension (stretching out) through natural therapeutic exercises that stimulate leg use, not range of motion exercises.
+Natural leg use drills lead to muscle strengthening and avoid chronic lack of use of the operated limb.

 Range of Motion?
 NO.

-Since the cat will move as they are comfortable and are made more comfortable with the right amount of the right pain medicines and restrictions, I DO NOT recommend pet owners try to do range of motion.
+Since the cat will move on their own when they are comfortable and become even more comfortable with the right amount of the right pain medicines and restrictions, I DO NOT recommend pet owners try to do range of motion (ROM).
 I have a paper discussing that here.

 I know it is popular for veterinarians to recommend ROM after surgery or injury.
 Please read the papers I referenced ^^.
 And thank you 🙂